 The elimination of excess facility capacity is an ongoing effort at all DOE programs.
 Eliminating excess facilities (buildings) to offset new building construction (on a building square foot basis) frees up future budget resources for maintaining and recapitalizing DOE’s remaining facilities.

-The LBNF Near Site project has obtained a DOE Space Allocation/Space Bank waiver, meaning that there is sufficient elimination of excess facilities capacity elsewhere in DOE labs to offset the new LBNF building square footage.
-The ultimate applicability of these DOE requirements to the Far Site will be determined as the ownership/stewardship model of the Far Site is determined.
+DOE has determined that the provisions for elimination of excess space apply to the DOE leased space at SURF.
+The LBNF Far Site Project requires 147,000 gross square feet of space offset which was obtained as part of the overall DOE Space Allocation Space Bank Waiver for LBNF, which assigns elimination of excess facilities capacity elsewhere in DOE labs to offset new LBNF square footage.
+See the LBNF Space Bank Waiver [ref]

 Surface Facility